jsaileruow/radi-db/README.md

 Section [Benchmark Cases](#benchmark-cases) shows a list of available cases.

-Since this working group is focused on radiation modeling, the simulations are restricted on the radiation part The procedure is described in the [Methodology](#methodology) section.
+Since this working group is focused on radiation modeling, the simulations are restricted on the radiation part.
+The procedure is described in the [Methodology](#methodology) section.

 The folder [Scripts, Tools and Templates](#scripts-tools-and-templates) contains files, that do not fit in the previous structure.